October 14, 2021

 Flu is a seasonal disease, impacting millions each year and putting a strain on health care resources.
 In a typical flu season, the health and socioeconomic impacts can be significant.
-The World Health Organization (“WHO”) estimates that seasonal influenza may result in 290,000 to 650,000 deaths each year due to respiratory diseases alone.2
+The World Health Organization (WHO) estimates that seasonal influenza may result in 290,000-650,000 deaths globally each year due to respiratory diseases alone.2

 - 39 million to 56 million illnesses;

-- 410,000 to 740,000 hospitalizations and
+- 410,000 to 740,000 hospitalizations; and

-- 24,000 to 62,000 total deaths.2
+- 24,000 to 62,000 total deaths.3

-What Will Be Different During the 2020-2021 Flu Season?
+What Will Be Different During the 2021-2022 Flu Season?

-Seeking Preventive Care:The fact that there has been a reduced number of in-person preventive visits and an increase in the number of people seeking non-urgent care virtually points to the possibility that adherence to the recommended preventive services that need to be delivered in person, such as vaccinations, may decrease in 2021-22.
+Seeking Preventive Care: With reduced numbers of in-person preventive visits and an increase in the number of people seeking non-urgent care, there is concern that adherence to the recommended preventive services that need to be delivered in person, such as vaccinations, may decrease in 2021-22.
 However, the availability of vaccines at local pharmacies and convenient access to both flu and COVID-19 vaccines may help keep uptake high.

 The Role of the Employer

 Not all companies and company locations can provide access to on-site vaccination programs.
-However, employers can still promote the importance of flu shots to employees and their families.
+However, employers can still promote the importance of annual flu shots to employees and their families.
 Communicate early and often about the benefits of flu vaccines, especially during the COVID-19 pandemic.

 Consider taking the following steps:

 - Explain coverage to ease any concerns related to out-of-pocket costs.

 - Use reliable resources to make the case for the benefit of flu vaccines.
 Such resources may include:

-- The World Health Organization: https://www.who.int/influenza/en/
+- The World Health Organization: https://www.who.int/influenza/en/;

 - Centers for Disease Control and Prevention: https://www.cdc.gov/flu/, and https://www.cdc.gov/flu/season/faq-flu-season-2021-2022.htm, https://www.cdc.gov/flu/prevent/vaccine-benefits.htm; and

-- State/regional and employer specific resources such as: https://www.cdc.gov/flu/weekly/usmap.htm, https://www.cdc.gov/flu/business/promoting-vaccines-workplace.htm, and https://www.health.ny.gov/diseases/communicable/influenza/seasonal/
+- State/regional and employer specific resources such as: https://www.cdc.gov/flu/weekly/usmap.htm, https://www.cdc.gov/flu/business/promoting-vaccines-workplace.htm, and https://www.health.ny.gov/diseases/communicable/influenza/seasonal/.